Vinegars are versatile liquids used for cooking, food preservation, and cleaning.

 Vinegar comes from the French phrase “vin aigre,” which means sour wine (

-It can be made from nearly anything containing sugar, including fruit, vegetables and grains.
+It can be made from nearly anything containing sugar, including fruit, vegetables, and grains.
 Yeasts first ferment sugar into alcohol, which is then turned into acetic acid by bacteria.

 Acetic acid makes vinegar mildly acidic, with a typical pH of 2–3.

-People following the alkaline diet often worry how food affects their body’s pH.
+People following the alkaline diet often worry about how food affects their body’s pH.
 That’s why many proponents use urine pH test strips to test their pH levels.

 Like most acidic foods, research shows that vinegar makes your urine more acidic (

 Apple cider vinegar is produced similarly to other vinegars, using yeast and acetic acid bacteria.
 The difference is that it’s made from apples, while white vinegar is made from diluted alcohol, for example (

 It’s more likely that its association with apples, which are alkalizing, explains why some people believe apple cider vinegar to be alkaline.

 Summary Vinegar is mildly acidic with a pH of 2–3.
 Apple cider vinegar is slightly more alkaline than pure vinegar because it contains more alkaline nutrients.
 However, it’s still acidic.